New Jaguar Type 00 teased further with rising rear ‘window’

 “Similarly, that stance, the large-profile wheels, the beautiful fastback profile from the A-pillar down to the rear of the vehicle… you will see it.”

-Jaguar is yet to give any information on the technical aspects of the concept, including where the battery is positioned in such a low-slung car, given that the production GT car will take on a similar profile.
-That car will be built on the new Jaguar Electric Architecture (JEA), which will also underpin a further two models by the end of 2028, expected to be a large SUV and a luxury saloon.
+Jaguar is yet to give any information on the technical aspects of the concept, including where the battery is positioned in such a low-slung car, given that the production GT will take on a similar profile.
+That model will be built on the new Jaguar Electric Architecture (JEA), which will also underpin a further two models by the end of 2028, expected to be a large SUV and a luxury saloon.

-The GT will cost around £125,000 and Jaguar is aiming for a range figure of 478 miles and charging speed that could add 200 miles in 15 minutes.
+The GT will cost around £125,000, and Jaguar is aiming for a range figure of 478 miles and a charging speed that could add 200 miles in 15 minutes.
 The brand has also reaffirmed that despite the slow uptake for electric cars, there will be no turning back to hybrids or petrol engines in its future models.

 How rebrand got the whole world talking